Can I change the title of my book? Can I add more information for a book? How do I make a change to the information for a book?

 - Be sure to save your changes

-Ingram sends the information for your book through the global distribution channels to more than 39,000 retailers, bookstores & libraries.
+Ingram sends the information for your book through their global distribution network to more than 40,000 retailers, bookstores & libraries.
 How quickly this information updates on websites will vary with each retailer.
 Changes and updates to book information (other than price, discount, and returns) can be immediate or may take several weeks to update on retailer websites.

 You can submit updates to a book's list price, discount, and/or returns option, through your IngramSpark account.
 Changes submitted no later than 11:59 PM US Central Time each Thursday will be applied in the Lightning Source system the next day, Friday at 12:01 AM US Central Time.
 The updates are then sent out to all of Ingram’s global distribution networks.